Stewed Chicken

 << back to foods in Mexico City

-What: A favorite product of Lebanese immigrants to the Puebla-Mexico City area—and a more Mexicanized version of tacos árabes—tacos al pastor have become ubiquitous in D.F. during the last few decades.
-Thin layers of pork are marinated in a tasty concoction—including garlic, vinegar, chiles, and annatto, the latter giving it a red-orange color—then roasted on a vertical revolving spit.
+What: A favorite product of Lebanese immigrants to the Puebla-Mexico City area—and a more Mexicanized version of tacos árabe—tacos al pastor have become ubiquitous in D.F. during the past few decades.
+In fact, this may be Mexico City's most essential dish nowadays.
+To make a taco al pastor, thin layers of pork are marinated in a tasty concoction—including garlic, vinegar, chiles, and achiote (annatto seeds), the latter giving it a red-orange color—then roasted on a vertical revolving spit.
 When served, the meat is sliced off into a warm corn tortilla, along with a hunk of pineapple (which often sits at the top of the spit), chopped onion, and cilantro.
 The taco is always served with lime and a wonderful variety of salsas.

-Order: Un taco al pastor (10.50p)—as if it’s possible to have just one.
+Order: Un taco al pastor (11.90p)—as if it’s possible to have just one.
 You can try a range of other Mexican dishes here, too, like huaraches, alambres, and quesadillas.
 Wash it down with an agua fresca, like horchata or jamaica.

-©2013 Eat Your World, LLC - All Rights Reserved
+©2019 Eat Your World, LLC - All Rights Reserved